miragejs/ember-cli-mirage/tests/dummy/app/pods/docs/getting-started/overview/template.md

 });
 ```

-The `schema` argument lets us access our new `Movie` model, or any other models we've defined.
+The `schema` argument lets us access our new `Movie` model.
 This route will now respond with all the authors in Mirage's database at the time of the request.
-We can therefore change the data this route responds with solely by changing what records are in Mirage's database.
+We can therefore change the data this route responds with by only changing what records are in Mirage's database, instead of having to write a different version of the handler for each scenario we want to simulate.

 ### Seeding the database